fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

 ![](/assets/tpg/eda-path.png)

-Based on my experience, the pattern should be clear: on busy days it collapses in the mornings to go to work and the rest of the day is more or less free.
+Based on my experience, the pattern should be clear: on busy days it collapses early in the morning and the rest of the day is more or less free.
 Producing some charts more or less confirms this pattern.

 First, the speed density plot shows two modes and is skewed to lower speeds.